 And then there are those companies that say they do this but we can tell the difference.
 Just in case they didn’t realise, ‘pink it and shrink it’ went out of favour in the 90s!
 Running shoe brands are particularly bad in this regard.

 I have been a bit out there with my comments and while there has been a (little) embellishment, the point remains that I would really like to buy some new hiking gear but I am very underwhelmed by what is currently available.
+While I realise that Australia is a small market and that some companies are doing their best to provide a descent range of clothing for women the range is limited.
 I don’t think I am that unusual in my experiences – just because we’re wandering around in the bush doesn’t mean we shouldn’t look good too!